pingcap/docs-cn/op-guide/migration.md

 binlog-pos = 930143241
 ```

 > **Note:** The `syncer.meta` file only needs to be configured once when it is first used.
-The position will be automatically updated when binlog is synchronised.
+The position will be automatically updated when binlog is synchronized.

 ### Start `syncer`